-Teaching with VAKT learning styles can make learning easier for your child and more fun for you to teach!
+Teaching with VAKT learning styles can make learning easier and more fun!

 VAKT stands for “Visual, Auditory, Kinesthetic and Tactile.”
 The VAKT learning style model is probably the most widely known and explored learning styles model that considers HOW learners learn.

-VAKT focuses on the senses as input channels for receiving information into people’s brains .
-As individuals, we take in information through seeing things, hearing things, doing activities and touching objects.
+VAKT focuses on the senses as input channels for receiving information into people’s brains.
+As individuals, we take in information through seeing things, hearing sounds, doing activities and touching objects.
 We also take in information through our senses of smell and taste, but those channels are not overly valuable in concept learning as it relates to academics.

 When a learner takes in information through his ears, through lecture, or through reading, the information is language-based in nature because the information must be processed in the language center of the brain.
 The vast majority of traditional teaching is taught towards an auditory learning style, so if a child has an auditory learning style, any teacher has a greater ability to find ready-made curricula that meets the needs of an auditory learner.
 Check out our Auditory Learners page to learn more about the Auditory Learning Style.